cnuebred/hivecraft/readme.md

     console.log(core.render())
 ```

-`onload_` - pure function with this prefix will be ran onload window

 This program creates a web page using the Hivecraft library.
 It creates a header, a main content section, and adds a link to an example website.
 The generated HTML code is displayed in the console.